Kiisu-Master/Bizualizer/README.rst

 Information
 ===========

 A fork of doakey3's Bizualizer repository.
-I am merging ponychord, damians03 and JohnyDaison's changes together.
+I merged ponychord, damians03 and JohnyDaison's changes together, and added new features:

+Now able to use symmetry both in radial and straight forms.

+Attack and release time configurable.

+Option of 2 2D and 3D shapes for bars.

+Camera alignment options.

+Improved UI.

+Radial options: arc angle, arc rotation, flip direction.

+New colour options: single colour, pattern, gradient, adjustable emission glow strength.

+Preview mode.

+New bars are placed in their own collection to avoid cluttering.

+Each bar set now has a custom name.
+Multiple bar sets can be made by changing the name.

+Each bar is a child of an empty, which can be moved, rotated and scaled.
+When regenerating a bar set the bars go back to the empty.

 Tutorial Video